originphp/website/source/docs/controller/session-component.md

 ---
 # Session Component

-When you need to persist small amounts of data between requests you typically would use sessions to access Session data from the controller you would use the Session component.
+When you need to persist small amounts of data between requests you typically would use sessions.
+To access Session data from the controller you would use the Session component.

 Session data is stored using key value pairs, you can also use dot notation to deeper levels of an array.
 For example, `userProfile.id` would first look for the key would look for the key `userProfile` and if its value is an array and has the key `id` it will return the value.
 If it there is no key set then it will return a `null` value.